Noreilly95/sql-exploratory-data-analysis-project/README.md

 ---

+# quick-start
+You can use the data warehouse created from this repository: SQL Data Warehouse Project.
+Alternatively, you can set it up more easily by running the "00_init_database" script in the master database on Microsoft SQL Server.
+This will initialize the necessary schema and tables for the project.

+---

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.
 This project was created using this tutorial "https://www.youtube.com/watch?v=6cJ5Ji8zSDg&ab_channel=DatawithBaraa" from Data with Baraa as a another step to build my portfolio and get more hands on expereince in data analytics.